agherzan/meta-raspberrypi/docs/extra-build-config.md

 operations - 60fps h264 decode, high quality deinterlace - which aren't
 performed on the ARM may be affected, and we wouldn't want to do that to users who don't want to use the serial port.
-Users who want serial console support on RaspberryPi3 will have to explicitely set in local.conf: `ENABLE_UART = "1"`.
+Users who want serial console support on RaspberryPi3 will have to explicitely set in local.conf:

+    ENABLE_UART = "1"

 Ref.:
 * <https://github.com/raspberrypi/firmware/issues/553>